 After the winter storm left Corpus Christi in a food shortage, Judge Barbara Canales penned a letter to HEB requesting a distribution site be located near the city.
 The additional step would prevent shelves from emptying if future disasters were to block roads once again.
 Prior to the storm, Judge Canales spearheaded efforts to vaccinate Nueces County teachers.
 The county vaccinated over 500 teachers in the 1A and 1B categories prior to President Joe Biden’s administration’s announcement that teachers would be added to the 1B category.

 #7 Sylvester Turner

 Mayor Sylvester Turner’s social media feed served as a constant and up-to-date news source throughout the winter storm.
 In addition to warnings about road conditions and information about Houston’s warming centers, Mayor Turner was one of Texas’ first elected officials to announce that blackouts would not be “rolling.”
 Mayor Turner cautioned citizens that they could lose power for several days at a time, and for those with power to prepare to lose it.
 In the wake of the storm, Mayor Turner implemented a winter storm relief fund to aid citizens in paying for home repairs and other storm-related expenses.

 #8 Steve Adler

-As rumors began to spread early last February that Governor Greg Abbot would end the state mask mandate, Mayor Steve Adler wrote a joint letter with Travis County Judge Andy Brown, asking the governor to reconsider his decision.
+As rumors began to spread last February that Governor Greg Abbott would end the state mask mandate, Mayor Steve Adler wrote a joint letter with Travis County Judge Andy Brown, asking the governor to reconsider his decision.
 Mayor Adler cited Austin’s low vaccinations as evidence that the state is not prepared to roepen.
-Mayor Adler later announced that the city of Austin would maintain its mask requirements through the summer, regardless of Governor Abbott’s decision.
+Mayor Adler later announced that the City of Austin would maintain its mask requirements through the summer, regardless of Governor Abbott’s decision.

 #9 Bill Gravell